 8. How does chemical coordination occur in plants?
-Solution:

 Plant growth, development and responses to the environment is controlled and coordinated by a special class of chemical substances known as hormones.
 Hormones are produced in one part of the plant and are transported to all the needy parts of the plant.
-The five major types of phytohormone are auxins, gibberellins, cytokinins, abscisic acid, and ethylene.
+The five major types of phytohormones are auxins, gibberellins, cytokinins, abscisic acid, and ethylene.
 These phytohormones are either growth promoters (such as auxins, gibberellins, cytokinins, and ethylene) or growth inhibitors such as abscisic acid.

 9. What is the need for a system of control and coordination in an organism?
-Solution:

 There are various organs in an organism.
-These organs must be carefully controlled and coordinated for the survival of an organisms.
-In the body of an organism various fluids are secreted from the glands of the endocrine system.
+These organs must be carefully controlled and coordinated for the survival of an organism.
+In the body of an organism, various fluids are secreted from the glands of the endocrine system.
 These hormones are responsible for the overall growth and development of an organism.
-All others daily decision that includes voluntary and involuntary action are controlled by central nervous system (CNS).
+All other daily decisions that include voluntary and involuntary actions are controlled by the central nervous system (CNS).

 Coordination is needed for all human activities we perform.
-Our nervous system receives information from surroundings which is processed and response is ilicited.
+Our nervous system receives information from surroundings which is processed and a response is elicited.
 The endocrine system (hormonal system) helps in integrating various metabolic activities like reproduction, development, and all reflex actions (cope up with various give up situations).

 The hormonal system in plants helps in process of photosynthesis; they need carbon dioxide, water and sunlight.
-The stomatal opening in leaves opens up to allow in carbon dioxide gas, the roots bend towards water and the stem grows towards sunlight, the tendrils in climbing pants are supported by the hormonal system of the plant body.
+The stomatal opening in leaves opens up to allow in carbon dioxide gas, the roots bend towards water, the stem grows towards sunlight, and the tendrils in climbing plants are supported by the hormonal system of the plant body.

-Thus, we have need of control and coordination system in an organisms.
+Thus, we need a control and coordination system in an organism.

 10. How are involuntary actions and reflex actions different from each other?
-Solution:

 Reflex actions Involuntary actions 1.
-Rapid automatic responses to a stimulus 1.
-Occurs without the consciousness of without the conscious involvement of the an organism brain 2.
-Controlled by spinal cord 2.
+Rapid automatic responses to a stimulus without the conscious involvement of the brain 1.
+Occurs without the consciousness of an organism

+2. Controlled by spinal cord 2.
 Controlled by mid brain or medulla oblongata 3.
 Very quick and instantaneous 3.
 Relatively slower 4.
 May involve any muscle or a gland 4.
 Involves only smooth muscles 5.
 Can be conditioned 5.
 Cannot be influenced by external conditioning Examples: Blinking of eyes, salivation Examples: Beating of heart, blood circulation

 11. Compare and contrast nervous and hormonal mechanisms for control and coordination in animals.
-Solution:

-Nervous control Hormonal Control 1 It is consist of nerve impulses between PNS, CNS and Brain.
-It consists of endocrine system which secretes hormones directly into blood.
+Nervous control Hormonal Control 1 It consists of nerve impulses between PNS, CNS and Brain.
+1 It consists of the endocrine system which secretes hormones directly into blood.
 2 Here response time is very short.
 2 Here response time is very long.
-3 Nerve impulses are not specific in 3 Each hormone has specific actions. their action.
+3 Nerve impulses are not specific in their action.
+3 Each hormone has specific actions.
 4 The flow of information is rapid.
 4 The flow of information is very slow.

 12. What is the difference between the manner in which movement takes place in a sensitive plant and the movement in our legs?
-Solution:

 Sl. no Movement in sensitive plants Movement in our legs 1 The movement in a sensitive plant is a response to stimulus (touch) which is an involuntary action.
 1 Movement in our legs is a voluntary action.
 2 No special tissue is there for the transfer of information 2 A complete system CNS and PNS is there for the information exchange.
 3 Plant cells do not have specialized protein for movements.
-3 Animal cells have specialized protein which help muscles to contract.
+Animal cells have specialized protein which help muscles to contract.